 Overnight house fire displaces 2

 Columbia firefighters responded to the blaze on the 5000 block of Colonial Drive around 3:30 a.m.
 Sunday morning.
-North Myrtle Beach - Thousands of people packed the North Myrtle Beach this week for the Society of Stranders Spring Safari event.
+William Huff terrorized Sierra Vista during the spring and summer of 1967.

 Comments